botherder/snoopdroid/README.md

 Snoopdroid
 ==========

+**PLEASE NOTE: This project has been abandoned in favor of [Snoopdroid 2](https://github.com/botherder/snoopdroid2), which is a complete rewrite in Go to simplify portability.
+Check it out.***

 Snoopdroid is a simple utility to automate the process of extracting installed apps from an Android phone using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb).
 Optionally, Snoopdroid is able to lookup the extracted packages on various online services in order to attempt to immediately recognize any known malicious apps.

 <p align="center"><img src="/img/snoopdroid.png?raw=true"/></p>